-Optimize the construction website for search engines.
-Make sure you follow best SEO practices when designing and developing the website.
-Before publishing it, use this 8 point website launch checklist.
+One of the main benefits of blogging for marketing is improved business lead generation.
+Optimize your construction website for search engines.
+Make sure you follow best SEO practices when designing and developing your website.
+Before launch, use this 8 point website launch checklist.

 Enable search ads for the zip code where your current construction job is.
 The ads will be displayed to people who are in the immediate area where you are working.
 If they can see your crew, professionalism and realize that you also service their area, you have a higher likelihood of closing the deal.
 Good news is…you’re already in the area.
 This may reduce the need to transport equipment and labor across town.

-It’s imperative that your construction business is active on social media.
+It’s imperative that your construction business engages in social media marketing.
 At a minimum, set up profiles on Facebook, Twitter, Instagram & Pinterest.
 Use the consistent branding discussed earlier and create posts that showcase the business expertise, videos, images and latest construction jobs.
-In the comments of these post, include descriptions about the products and services used.
+In the comments of these posts, include descriptions about the products and services used.
 Make sure the social media profile is fully complete with the company biography, website links, and contact information.

 Conduct a search on each platform for your services and follow who is talking about it.
 For example, search Twitter for the term “kitchen remodeling.”
 Follow every result that isn’t a business that is in your locality.
 If they asked a question, business or not, answer it, then follow them.
 Repeat for the other social media platforms.